sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Estimates are local to the cutoff (may not generalize to units far from cutoff)
 - Requires a sufficient number of observations near the cutoff

-RDD is particularly valuable in policy evaluation where eligibility for a program or treatment is determined by a threshold on a continuous measure[^1].
+RDD is particularly valuable in policy evaluation where eligibility for a program or treatment is determined by a threshold on a continuous measure.

 ### Causal Graphs and DAGs (Directed Acyclic Graphs)

-Causal Graphs, particularly Directed Acyclic Graphs (DAGs), are graphical representations of causal relationships among variables[^1].
+Causal Graphs, particularly Directed Acyclic Graphs (DAGs), are graphical representations of causal relationships among variables.

 **Components of DAGs:**